en-yao/aiap18-tan-en-yao-162H/README.md

 In the context of scam calls, recall takes precedence over precision as the aim of the model is to accurately identify as many scam calls as possible.
 Failure to identify a scam call may potentially result in undesirable consequences such as financial loss.

-With this in mind, the Support Vector Machine is the preferred model as it has the highest recall for the Scam class out of the 3 models.
+With this in mind, the Support Vector Machine is the preferred model as it has the highest recall score of 0.7 for the Scam class out of the 3 models.
+While Random Forest had the lowest recall score of 0.63.

 #### Other considerations for deploying the models developed
 No other considerations